coleww/canvasHax/README.md

 [Play with it](http://coleww.github.io/canvasHax/)

-The "brain" behind this app is also used by a node bot which [posts to Tumblr](http://www.gif-ebooks.tumblr.com)
+This code is also used by a node bot which [posts to Tumblr](http://www.gif-ebooks.tumblr.com)

-TODO:

-Split JS logic out into multiple files
-Maybe move some of the drawing logic into a canvas library?
+TODO/BUGS/TECHNICAL DEBT:

+getFill is the only logic shared between shapes and slit mode ATM.
+-do inheritance once a third mode is added.
+-check modes for potential abstractions.

+UI listener installation is kind of horrendous?

-Abstract away any magic numbers that were hardcoded
+Abstract away any magic numbers that were hardcoded.
+Should work same no matter what canvas w/h are.

 SHAPES: draw triangles...octagons...ummm....

 IMAGES: improve the default group of images.
-Go for maximum variety of colors/etc.
+Go for maximum variety of colors/etc. LOW FILE SIZE!

-LINES: set ctx.lineWidth to be a remapping of size to ???
+shapesMode: LINES: set ctx.lineWidth to be a remapping of size to ???

-OPACITY: when switching between draw and slit, reset opacity to whatever that slider is.
-OR be sloppy and keep 2 opacity values.
+SLITS: converge mode.
+Fix the weird vetruvian man thing.
+Shuffle up which corner gets drawn when?

 ERROR: figure out why the node bot sometimes creates non animated gifs (random origin setting is a likely culprit)
+//Is the node bot just making >1mb images or something?

+ADD STYLING TO THE PAGE WTF